mmondics/aiops-z/README.md

     ![instana-menu-infrastructure](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-infrastructure.png)

-    You will be taken to the Infrastructure map.
     The Infrastructure map provides an overview of all monitored systems, which are initially grouped by options of your choice.
 Within each group are pillars comprised of opaque blocks.
 Each pillar as a whole represents one agent running on the respective system.
-Each block within a pillar represents the software components running on that system and will change color to reflect the component's health.
+Each block within a pillar represents the software components running on that system.

 28. **With the filters in the bottom right of the page, select the Host Perspective and OS architecture for Grouping.**

     ![instana-infrastructure-1](https://raw.githubusercontent.com/mmondics/media/main/images/instana-infrastructure-1.png)

-    Now we are looking at the three monitored systems grouped by architecture.
+    Now you are looking at the three monitored systems grouped by architecture.
 Each block within the pillars is a single process or microservice.
 Let's take a different look at the OpenShift cluster.

 29. **Select the Container Perspective and Grouping by Kubernetes Namespace.**